Christopher Koch: Career

 His novel The Year of Living Dangerously, set in Jakarta during the fall of the Sukarno regime, was made into a film directed by Peter Weir and starring Sigourney Weaver, Mel Gibson and Linda Hunt.
 The book was loosely inspired by his brother's (Philip Koch) experience as an Australian journalist in Indonesia during that period.
 Koch himself had worked for two months in Jakarta in 1968 as an adviser to UNESCO.

 Death

 Koch died at his home in Hobart on 23 September 2013, aged 81.
 He had been diagnosed with cancer twelve months earlier.

 Personal life

-Koch married his first wife, Irene Vilnois, in 1959.
+Koch married his first wife, Irene Vilnonis, in 1959.
 Their son, Gareth Koch (born 1962), is a classical guitarist.
 He married his second wife, Robin Whyte-Butler, in the late 1990s, and she lived with him in Sydney and Tasmania, and was with him when he died in 2013.